 You’ll fall in love… I swear!

 Just stay active and consistent.
-This is a no-brainier for your Pinterest pinning strategy.
+This is a no-brainer for your Pinterest pinning strategy.

 They do not want to see your boards full of only your Pins.
-They want to see a mix of yours along with other peoples as well.
+They want to see a mix of yours along with other people as well.

 You may read people saying do an 80/20 split or 70/30 or 50/50.
 If you check out my Pinterest profile you’ll see my boards have way more Pins from other people than my own.
 I’m newer to the blogging game and simply don’t have enough content to fill my boards as much as I’d like to.

 I feel that some people think that if they’re Pinning other people’s Pins, then they are sending potential traffic to another site.

 Personally, I don’t think that deep into it.
 I try to create amazing Pins in hopes that people will see their value and share them.
 On the flip-side, I also credit other amazing Pins and content I see by sharing them on my boards.
 There is nothing wrong with implementing this into your Pinterest pinning strategy.

 We are all in this together and we can all help each other grow.